 "Tip" Balliff.
-His establishment was located at 304 Main St. He does not appear to be associated with this building.
-36. Sources of information: National Register Nomination for Wildhack's Grocery (5ST.326); Summit County Assessor; Town of Frisco Historic Park & Museum, Historic Property Inventory prepared for the Town of Frisco, 2017 VI.
-S SIGNIFICANCE 37.
+His establishment was located at 304 Main St. He does not ap this building.
+36. Sources of information: National Register Nomination for Wildhack's Groce County Assessor; Town of Frisco Historic Park & Museum, Historic Property Town of Frisco, 2017 ery (5ST.326); Summit Inventory prepared for the 36.
+Sources of information: National Register Nomination for Wildhack's Groce County Assessor; Town of Frisco Historic Park & Museum, Historic Property Inventory prepared for the County Assessor; Town of Frisco Historic Park & Museum, Historic Property Inventory prepared for the 10WII 01 1 11300, 2017 VI.
+Significance 37.
 Local landmark designation: Yes No X Date of designation: Designating authority: 38.
-Applicable National Register Criteria: A. Associated with events that have made a significant contribution to the broad pattern of our history; B. Associated with the lives of persons significant in our past; X C. Embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or that possess high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; or D. Has yielded, or may be likely to yield, information important in history or prehistory.
+Applicable National Register Criteria: A. Associated with events that have made a significant contribution history; to the broad pattern of our B. Associated with the lives of persons significant in our past; X C. Embodies the distinctive characteristics of a type, period, or method represents the work of a master, or that possess high artistic values significant and distinguishable entity whose components may lace. es, or represents a D. Has yielded, or may be likely to yield, information important in h istory or prehistory.
 Qualifies under Criteria Considerations A through G (see Manual) Does not meet any of the above National Register criteria 39.
-Area(s) of significance: Architecture 40.
-Period of significance: 1920s 41.
-Level of significance: National State Local X 42.
-Statement of significance: This building is significant as an example of a typical barn/blacksmith shop that was an essential service for the community of Frisco.
-This is the largest example of a utility building remaining in the historic townsite.
+Area(s) of significance: Architecture; Commerce 40.
+Period of significance: 1920s; 1920s-1971 41.
+Level of significance: National State LocalX 42.
+Statement of significance: This building is significant as an example of a typ oical barn/blacksmith shop that was an essential service for the community of Frisco.
+This is the larges t example of a utility building remaining in the historic townsite.
+The design is a simple rectangu ılar form with minimal openings, characteristic of a building based on its functionality.
 Many mine sites had their own blacksmith shops which were required to make tools and repair equipment for the mining operations.
-There is one known blacksmith who does not appear to be associated with this site.
-But as the mines closed, others may have moved their shops into the central part of Frisco.
-43. Assessment of historic physical integrity related to significance: This building is in original condition.
-Though suffering from some deferred maintenance, it retains integrity of location, design, materials, workmanship and feeling that connect it to the time period and use.
+There is one known blacksmith who does not appear to be associated with closed, others may have moved their shops into the central part of Frisco. done to determine specific, if any, associations to a known business enterpr 43.
+Assessment of historic physical integrity related to significance: This building workmanship and feeling that connect it to the time period and use.
 The setting is generally the same as it was, new construction across the alley is the most significant change in the context of the site.
 The qualities of association and feeling are very strong in this building.
-Though the integrity is strong, this building is only locally significant and does not rise to State or National Register Eligibility.
+The integrity of this building is strong and is locally significant as a remnant of the variety of uses on Main Street in Frisco.
+The building may be eligible for State or National Register listing under Criteria A - Commerce, but additional information is needed to fully understand the history and time frame of uses.
 It should be noted that an approved redevelopment plan will preserve this building in its location but will significantly impact all other aspects of integrity.
+If the project does not proceed, the town should reevaluate the future treatment of the building.